-Below is round 3 and one of our first place wins at the SCOTastic Classic, Calidonia, Michigan, in February 2019.
+Below is rounds 2&3 and one of our 2nd place wins at Rockford, Michigan, December 7, 2019 and first place wins in February 2019.

 Competitive season is open to 6th, 7th, and 8th graders within the Forest Hills Northern community.